How-to Appeal a Medicare Income Decision

 - has a loss of income-producing property due to circumstances beyond the beneficiary’s control, such as a natural disaster;

 - experiences a cessation, termination or reorganization of an employer’s pension plan;

 receives a settlement from an employer or former employer because of business closure, bankruptcy or reorganization.

 If these circumstances occur, a beneficiary should again bring documentation of the event to a local SSA office.
-Such documentation might include a death certificate, a letter from an employer or a signed copy of any federal income tax return that pertains to the year in question.
+Such documentation might include a death certificate, a letter from an employer, or a signed copy of any federal income tax return that pertains to the year in question.

 Incorrect IRS Information

 If a beneficiary finds that the IRS has not provided the most recent return, she or he can call or visit a local SSA office to update the records.
-If a beneficiary has filed an amended return that shows changed income amounts, the beneficiary should bring the amended return and acknowledgement receipt from the IRS to an SSA office.
+If a beneficiary has filed an amended return that shows changed income amounts, the beneficiary should bring the amended return and acknowledgment receipt from the IRS to an SSA office.
 Records will be updated and payments adjusted as appropriate.